latticexyz/mud/.changeset/nervous-nails-notice.md

   callFrom({
     worldAddress,
     delegatorAddress,
-    publicClient, // Instead of passing `publicClient`, you can pass a function like below for more control.
+    publicClient, // Instead of using `publicClient`, you can pass a mapping function as shown below.
+This allows you to use your client store and avoid read requests.
     // worldFunctionToSystemFunction: async (worldFunctionSelector) => {
     //   const systemFunction = useStore
     //     .getState()